-Up and at ’em bright and early!
+Up and at ’em bright and early and back to the McDonald Observatory!
 The best thing about traveling is there is always a view because it is new to you.
 Houston is extra flat.
 So, anytime we see anything resembling a mountain (even if the locals insist on calling it a hill) we get a little excited.
 So, waking up in Fort Davis is all the motivation we needed to get our day going.
 One look outside told us we aren’t in Houston anymore!

 The morning we headed out was clear and a brisk 40 degrees!
-By the time we reached the observatory, in the mountains, the temperature had dropped to 27 degrees.
+By the time we reached the McDonald Observatory, in the mountains, the temperature had dropped to 27 degrees.

 The tour was amazing.
 We ended up seeing all three of the big telescopes – the 82-inch Otto Struve, the 107-inch Harlan J. Smith, and the 11-meter Hobby-Eberly.
 They were all super cool and the views from the catwalks are unparalleled.
 I can’t imagine having the opportunity to have my coffee out there everyday – definitely a job perk!

 Our kids enjoyed the access to the McDonald Observatory telescopes and the opportunity to ask questions and see them up close.
 They were even allowed to move them (which, of course, they fought over whose turn it was).
 My independent six-year-old maybe pushed the comfort level of our guide.
 Taking children around multi-million dollar equipment might be a little nerve-wracking!